Optimizing Images for Your ChurchSpring Website

 The Road to Beautiful Website Images Starts Here!

-There is nothing more cringeworthy than browsing an otherwise beautiful website and stumbling upon distorted, pixelated, and stretched-out imagery.
+There is nothing more cringe-worthy than browsing an otherwise beautiful website and stumbling upon distorted, pixelated, and low-quality images.
 That's why part of our mission at ChurchSpring is to de-uglify the web! :)

-The good news is we've already done most of the work by providing you with a growing list of high quality church website designs to choose from.
-But if you're as picky about design as we are, and you have some graphics know-how, you'll want to optimize your images to keep your site looking snazzy.
+The good news is we've already done most of the work by providing you with a growing list of high-quality church website designs to choose from.
+But if you're as picky about design as we are, and you have some graphics know-how, you'll want to optimize your custom images to keep your site looking snazzy.

 Secondary Header Images

 All secondary pages have background images behind the header.
-To optimize those images, you will want to export your photos to 1400 pixels wide by 510 pixels high.
-Try to compress the file size to somewhere between 115-200 kb if possible.
+To optimize those images, you will want to crop your photos to 1400 x 510 px.
+Try to compress the file size to somewhere between 115-200 kb, if possible.

-When you upload an image for an event, sermon or blog, our system automatically optimizes (resizes) your image to be displayed in two locations: 1.
+When you upload an image for an event, sermon, or blog, our system automatically optimizes (resizes) your image to be displayed in two locations: 1.
 The page that lists all of the events, sermons, or blog posts, and 2.
-The individual details page for each event, sermon or blog.
-To make things easy, all you need to do is upload an image that is around 1000 pixels wide and 560 pixels tall.
-Try to compress the file size to somewhere between 115-200 kb if possible.
+The individual details page for each event, sermon, or blog.
+To make things easy, all you need to do is upload an image that is around 1000 x 560 px.
+Try to compress the file size to somewhere between 115-200 kb, if possible.

-For optimal image uploading for the Bio photos, make sure the uploaded image is a square JPEG or PNG (ie. 500px x 600px or 500px x 500px).
-The best way to ensure that the images remain oriented correctly is to use a graphics software (such as Photoshop) or a free online service like Canva.com or Befunky.com.
-You will then be able to view the photo "as is".
+For optimal image uploading for the Bio photos, make sure the uploaded image is a square JPEG or PNG (ie. 500 x 600px or 500 x 500px).
+The best way to ensure that the images remain oriented correctly is to use graphics software (such as Photoshop) or a free online service like Canva.com or Befunky.com.
+You will then be able to view the photo "as is."

-When you size your photos, you must keep a margin of "padding" around the focal point of your image- do not crop them tightly.
-This gives the allowance needed by the optimization tool that prepares your site for mobile viewing.
-If you need a tool that will size your photo without stretching it, you may want to use https://www.canva.com/photo-editor/app/.
+When you size your photos, you must keep a margin of "padding" around the focal point of your image- do not crop them tightly around the main content, face, etc. This gives the allowance needed for mobile responsiveness.
+If you need a tool that will size your photo without stretching it, you may want to use Canva Photo Editor.

-- How to easily crop your images - start at time marker 00:28:50 (check out the full show notes at churchspring.com/csl026)
+- How to easily resize your images (check out the full show notes at churchspring.com/csl026)